-There are Disadvantages, Too
+There Are Disadvantages, Too

 So, what's to dispute?
 Credit looks easy!
 Charge it now, pay for it later - and just make one easy payment at the end of the month.
-But if you talk to people who use credit, you'll find that there are drawbacks.
+But there can be drawbacks to using credit.
 Some credit card users find they've spent too much money on too many things.
 Some can't pay all their credit card bills - or can't pay their bills on time.
 And, those who have trouble paying back their debts may find they can't borrow money when they want to make a really important purchase - like a house or car.
 Other disadvantages to using credit include:

-- 1. It almost always costs money.
+- It almost always costs money.
 Credit card issuers charge many different fees, and interest payments can really increase the true cost of your purchases. - 2.
 It can seem too easy.
 Credit may encourage you to overspend. - 3.
 It rewards the impulse for instant gratification.
 Credit may discourage you from comparison shopping or bargain hunting, or delaying a purchase until your finances improve. - 4.
-It can ruin your reputation.
+It can ruin your credit score.
 Overuse and a bad repayment record can hurt your ability to get credit in the future. - 5.
 It ties up your future income.
 If you have debts to repay, today's income is paying for yesterday's bills.